Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 Yes, and with a good host, this goes pretty quickly, although if you happen to have chosen poor quality hosting, it may take longer.
 You’d be amazed at how many hosts, even popular ones, are awful.
 Some of the worst hosts I’ve dealt with include iPage and Dotster, for instance.
 Godaddy hosting was mediocre for years – they seem to have recognized this and have recently plowed back some of their earnings back into improving.

 Note – if your email is hosted on your old host, and you want all the old email moved to the new host, this isn’t something that I offer.
-This is something that clients aren’t aware of when they want to move hosting, but fortunately, this doesn’t come up often anymore.
-This issue doesn’t arise at all if you use the popular webmail hosts, such as Gmail, Yahoo, etc., and simply want host email addresses to be forwarded to webmail.
+This is something that clients often aren’t aware of when they want to move hosting, and fortunately, this doesn’t come up often anymore.
+This issue doesn’t arise at all if you use the popular webmail hosts, such as Gmail, Yahoo, etc., and simply want your site’s email addresses to be forwarded to webmail.

 What are some good web hosts?